Naoghuman/lib-fxml/README.md

 ### _Intention_<a name="DeAlInOnIn" />
-This demo wants to show, explain how to integrate the various features from the library 'Lib-FXML' into a demo application:
+This demo wants to show, explain how to integrate the various features from the library `Lib-FXML` into a demo application:

 #### General features<a name="DeAlInOnInGeFe" />
-* How to use the abstract class 'FXMLController' as a convention to managed the presentation from the 'FXMLModel' data in a concrete implementation from 'FXMLController'.
+* How to use the abstract class [FXMLController] as a convention to managed the presentation from the [FXMLModel] data in a concrete implementation from `FXMLController`.
-* How to use the class 'FXMLModel' as a lightweight version from an entity to manage the dataflow to (in, from) the controller.
+* How to use the class `FXMLModel` as a lightweight version from an entity to manage the dataflow to (in, from) the controller.
-* How to use the class 'FXMLView' to load the gui declaration (.fxml file) and map it (initialization from the gui) to a controller.
+* How to use the class [FXMLView] to load the gui declaration (.fxml file) and map it (initialization from the gui) to a controller.

 #### Extended features<a name="DeAlInOnInExFe" />
-* How to use the singleton 'FXMLAction' to register (handle) lambda methods such like 'Consumer', 'Function' and 'Supplier'.
+* How to use the singleton [FXMLAction] to register (handle) lambda methods such like [Consumer], [Function] and [Supplier].
-* How to use the class 'FXMLModel' to add additional methods which extend the original entity behavior.
-For example 'isUpdatedProperty()'.
+* (TODO) How to use the class [FXMLModel] to add additional methods which extend the original entity behavior.
+For example `#isUpdatedProperty()`.
-* How to use the interface 'FXMLRegisterable' as a convention which allowes developers to register for example action methods.
+* How to use the interface [FXMLRegisterable] as a convention which allowes developers to register for example action methods.
-* How to use the interface 'FXMLModelable' as a convention to create a lightweight version from an entity.
+* How to use the interface [FXMLModelable] as a convention to create a lightweight version from an entity.

 #### Additional features<a name="DeAlInOnInAdFe" />
-* How to implement a 'singleton' instance with 'Optional<T>' in 'FXMLAction' and access the class behaviours with the static method 'getDefault()'.
+* How to implement a `singleton` instance with [Optional]&lt;T&gt; in [FXMLAction] and access the class behaviours with the static method `#getDefault()`.
-* How to use the 'JavaFX' default binding features to automatically update the 'FXMLModel' (entity) data to (in, from) the controller.
+* How to use the [JavaFX] default binding features to automatically update the [FXMLModel] (entity) data to (in, from) the controller.
-* How to use the 'JavaFX' standard class 'FXMLLoader' in 'FXMLView' to load '.fxml', '.css', '.properties' files and assoziate them with a controller.
+* How to use the `JavaFX` standard class [FXMLLoader] in [FXMLView] to load `.fxml`, `.css`, `.properties` files and assoziate them with a controller.
-* How to style with 'CSS' different 'JavaFX' components such like 'AnchorPane', 'Button', 'TextField', 'ScrollPane'.
+* How to style with `CSS` different `JavaFX` components such like [AnchorPane], [Button], [TextField], [ScrollPane].
 * How to use the library 'Lib-Logger' (https://github.com/Naoghuman/lib-logger) to log messages easily to a log-file.